-So, you think you might want to have a deaconess/deacon student intern with you or have a deaconess come work in your church and its ministries?
+So, you want to have a deaconess/deacon student intern with you or have a deaconess come work in your church?
 Great!
 Here is some information for you.

 - Teach or lead Christian education programs